alerta/alerta-docs/_build/html/_sources/gettingstarted/tutorial-4-alerts.txt

 ========================

-In this tutorial you will learn about alert de-duplication and simple correlation techniques as well as alert tags and custom attributes, environments and services and more.
+In this tutorial you will learn about alert de-duplication and simple correlation techniques as well as alert tags, custom attributes, environments, services and more.

 **Contents**